mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 Second, `alpha` overloads would not prevent users from *also* supplying `scaled(gamma, A)` as the matrix for some other scaling factor `gamma`.
 Thus, instead of solving the problem, the overloads would introduce more possibilities for errors.

-### Triangular matrix products, unit diagonals, and scaling factors
+### Triangular matrix products with implicit unit diagonals

 1. In BLAS, triangular matrix-vector and matrix-matrix products apply `alpha` scaling to the implicit unit diagonal.
 In [linalg], the scaling factor `alpha` is not applied to the implicit unit diagonal.
 This is because the library does not interpret `scaled(alpha, A)` differently than any other `mdspan`.